ktbh4jc/esusu-domain-challenge/readme.md

 This is where I plan to walk you through my approach to this test.

+Design details are in design.md

 My first step is to try to list out all requirements for each question in order to make sure I fully grasp the problem.
 I will also be adding in my initial ideas with after a `>` in the line below, just to show my notes.

 ## Running this project
 Note: I am doing this on my Ubuntu laptop, so I will be writing these instructions assuming a unix-like environment.
 Any specific installation notes will be for Ubuntu.
-I expect this would work on MacOS as well, but installation steps would be different.
+I expect this would work on MacOS as well, but am unable to check any specific changes.
 1) Ensure `go` is installed and working on your machine.
 2) navigate to the `meme-test` directory (where this readme is stored).
 3) Run `go build` to compile
 4) Run `go run .` to start the server
 5) Run `go test ./...` to run all tests

+## Connecting to MongoDB
+If you are using VS Code you can install the official [MongoDB plugin](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) by launching VS Code Quick Open (`ctrl` + `p`) and then typing `ext install mongodb.mongodb-vscode`
+When prompted, use the connection string `mongodb+srv://default:FQSqZA0PQdEHJQDM@maascluster0.3daukhq.mongodb.net/?retryWrites=true&w=majority&appName=MaasCluster0`
+Note: The above user will expire on Thursday April 4.

 ## Requirements
 Memes as a Service (MaaS) is an API for fetching memes with one API call